ThatOneMushroomGuy

 Branches

 For ellipses don't forget to always draw through them twice, drawing through them only once will cause them to be too loose and unconfident.
-When it comes to your application of the ellipse degree shift to your branches it can be improved, as it stands your degrees are too consistent and hardly change which is a mistake that flattens your structures.
+When it comes to your application of the ellipse degree shift to your branches it can be improved, as it stands your degrees are sometimes too consistent and hardly change which is a mistake that flattens your structures.
 Remember that as a form shifts in relation to the viewer, so will the degree of the ellipses within that structure also shift.

 Plant Construction Section